dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-14-Code-Quality.md

 Update dependencies for step14
 ```

-Various warning are now shown, as well as the `'(' is followed by whitespace.` error.

 ## Spotbugs

 SpotBugs is the successor of FindBugs and is a program which uses static analysis to look for bugs in Java code.